hongvt/csulbusli2017/README.md

 ##BASIC DESCRIPTION:

 Note: all this assumes the raspberry pi computer vision thing is totally separate.
+Also, the code in Controller_Nonlinear_01.ino is incomplete! still needs:

+	-stepper motor control code
+	-computed controller gains (Ki)
+	-parameters for servo and fan, to keep performance up to scratch

 ###SETUP
 	-initialize instruments: gps and altimeter